Instructions on how to update your DNS records

 If it already exists, replace the current value with the new one provided.

 When adding the sending record that starts with v=spf1, DO NOT simply replace the contents of the old value with the new one.
-Instead, ensure that include:mailgun.org is written in between v=spf1 and ~all . separate each of the records (include:website.com) with a space.
+Instead, ensure that include:mailgun.org is written in between v=spf1 and ~all. separate each of the records (include:website.com) with a space.
+If you delete any existing records in this value, then it may negatively affect your emails.

 If the record does not exist, then create a new record and copy the type, host, and value as given.

-When adding the tracking CNAME record you can make a new record and add the type, host, and value as shown below.
+When adding the tracking CNAME record, you can make a new record and add the type, host, and value.

-When adding the authentication record with host: _dmarc.[your website domain] , replace the value with the one listed below.
+When adding the authentication record with host: _dmarc.[your website domain], replace the value with the new one.

 DNS records are used to tell users computers which server to go to in order to find your website.
 When migrating servers, we change which server your website is on.
 Therefore, new signposts are needed to tell users where to go.